 T B I L I S I

-Where Europe meets Asia, Tbilisi unfolds as a city of contrasts and connections.
+At the Crossroads of Europe and Asia, Tbilisi unfolds as a city of contrasts and connections.
 Cradled by the Mtkvari River and framed by rolling hills, Georgia's capital feels at once ancient and modern, familiar and exotic.

 This is a city where centuries-old sulphur baths sit beside Art Nouveau facades, and where winding cobblestone streets lead to contemporary galleries and wine bars.

-Tbilisi’s history is one of crossroads and resilience.
-Founded in the 5th century by King Vakhtang Gorgasali, it has been shaped by Persian, Byzantine, Arab, Mongol, and Russian influences.
+Tbilisi’s history is one of resilience.
+Founded in the 5th century by King Vakhtang Gorgasali, it has been shaped by Persian, Byzantine, Arab, Mongol, and Russian influences, all of which have left their mark, for better and for worse.

 Today, that layered past is reflected in the city’s eclectic architecture and dynamic spirit, making it one of the most captivating capitals in the Caucasus.